 A History of Creative Financing Puts Kansas on the Map

 This history of innovation set a useful precedent when the state launched an effort to create the Kansas Early Childhood Block Grant (ECBG) to (a) support high-quality, evidence-based child development services for at-risk infants, toddlers, and their families and (b) expand and enhance preschool opportunities for 3- and 4-year-olds.
-The ECBG and Smart Start Kansas programs were combined in 2013 and received a total of $18.1 million in dedicated funding from the Childrens Initiative Fund.
-At least 30% of the ECBG funding must be spent on programs for at-risk infants and toddlers.
+The ECBG targets three areas: Healthy Development; Safe, Stable, and Nurturing Relationships in Families; and Early Learning.
+The grants serve at-risk children and families through direct services and at least 30% of ECBG funding must be spent on programs specifically for at-risk infants and toddlers.
+The ECBG and Smart Start Kansas programs were combined in 2013 and received a total of $18.1 million in dedicated funding from the Children’s Initiative Fund.
 Grantees are required to raise a 10% cash match.
-New tobacco settlement payments are assigned to the Childrens Initiative Fund, which supports the ECBG as well as other initiatives.
+New tobacco settlement payments are assigned to the Children’s Initiative Fund, which supports the ECBG as well as other initiatives.

-This description of Kansas work is highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies.
-Read the full brief at http://www.zerotothree.org/public-policy.
+This description of Kansas work as it began was highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies.

 States can and should be investing in infants and toddlers as they work to build their birth-to-five systems.
 The four states highlighted in this policy brief exemplify such models of state investmen…

 Explore More Kansas Focused Resources & Initiatives